Intervention/zodiac/README.md

 // get zodiac object from a date
 $zodiac = Calculator::fromString('1980-09-15');

-// method takes mixed formats
+// method takes mixed string formats
 $zodiac = Calculator::fromString('first day of June 2008');

-// create from DateTime object
+// Create zodiac sign from DateTime objects
 $zodiac = Calculator::fromDate(new DateTime('1977-03-15'));

 // since Carbon dates extend from DateTime they can also be read
 $zodiac = Calculator::fromDate(Carbon::yesterday());

+// or use the dedicated method to create from carbon dates
+$zodiac = Calculator::fromCarbon(Carbon::yesterday());

 // get zodiac from unix timestamp
 $zodiac = Calculator::fromUnix(228268800);